doytsujin/athackst.github.io/_articles/5_aws_deepracer_ros1_bridge.md

 Next, you're going to want to create the ROS2 version of all the messages.
 I've already done this for the DeepRacer in the [eloquent branch](https://github.com/athackst/aws_deepracer_msgs/tree/eloquent) of the [aws_deepracer_msgs](https://github.com/athackst/aws_deepracer_msgs) repo.

-Check out my article on [bridging ros and ros2](/articles/bridging_ros_ros2.html) for more information on how I ported the messages.
+Check out my article on [bridging ROS and ROS2](/articles/bridging_ros_ros2.html) for more information on how I ported the messages.

-I found the ROS2 is much more strict when it comes to naming conventions than ROS1.
-This created some differences between the names of elements in the ROS1 message verses the names of elements in the ROS2 message.
+I found the ROS2 is much more strict when it comes to naming conventions than ROS.
+This created some differences between the names of elements in the ROS message verses the names of elements in the ROS2 message.
 Notably, ROS2 enforces that all elements within the message adhere to the `underscore_style`.

 This necessitated the creation of rules files for all of the messages.
-A `mapping_rules` file tells the `ros1_bridge` how to map from ros1 messages to ros2 messages.
+A `mapping_rules` file tells the `ros1_bridge` how to map from ROS messages to ROS2 messages.

 > Note: You will need to use [my fork of the ros1_bridge](https://github.com/athackst/ros1_bridge) at the time of this writing because I had to modify the upstream repository to properly handle services.

-Since I've already ported the [aws_deepracer_msgs](https://github.com/athackst/aws_deepracer_msgs/tree/eloquent) to [eloquent](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/), we just need to compile these in the ros eloquent environment.
+Since I've already ported the [aws_deepracer_msgs](https://github.com/athackst/aws_deepracer_msgs/tree/eloquent) to [ROS2 Eloquent](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/), we just need to compile these in the ROS Eloquent environment.

 If you're following along using by workspace (the [articles/deepracer_ros2_bridge](https://github.com/athackst/deepracer_ws/tree/articles/deepracer_ros2_bridge) branch in my [deepracer_ws](https://github.com/athackst/deepracer_ws/) repo) then you can build the space with: